 And here's some things we could (or would like to) do but don't.....

 Use biodiesel.
-It's only available in bulk quantities.
+It's not available locally.